Goldman Sachs Maintains Sterling Check (STER) Buy Recommendation

 What are Other Shareholders Doing?

-ESML - iShares ESG MSCI USA Small-Cap ETF holds 43K shares representing 0.04% ownership of the company.

-Clearbridge Investments holds 729K shares representing 0.76% ownership of the company.
-In it's prior filing, the firm reported owning 733K shares, representing a decrease of 0.62%.
-The firm decreased its portfolio allocation in STER by 14.63% over the last quarter.
+ArrowMark Colorado Holdings holds 814K shares representing 0.85% ownership of the company.
+In it's prior filing, the firm reported owning 2,191K shares, representing a decrease of 169.21%.
+The firm decreased its portfolio allocation in STER by 68.29% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 567K shares representing 0.59% ownership of the company.
+PACIFIC SELECT FUND - Small-Cap Equity Portfolio Class I holds 0K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Geode Capital Management holds 502K shares representing 0.52% ownership of the company.
-In it's prior filing, the firm reported owning 486K shares, representing an increase of 3.21%.
-The firm decreased its portfolio allocation in STER by 16.17% over the last quarter.
+Citigroup holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 4K shares, representing a decrease of 60.13%.
+The firm decreased its portfolio allocation in STER by 72.65% over the last quarter.

+WFIVX - Wilshire 5000 Index Fund Investment Class holds 0K shares representing 0.00% ownership of the company.

-Interval Partners holds 38K shares representing 0.04% ownership of the company.
-In it's prior filing, the firm reported owning 65K shares, representing a decrease of 72.73%.
-The firm decreased its portfolio allocation in STER by 32.21% over the last quarter.
+VINAX - Vanguard Industrials Index Fund Admiral Shares holds 85K shares representing 0.09% ownership of the company.
+In it's prior filing, the firm reported owning 85K shares, representing an increase of 0.37%.
+The firm decreased its portfolio allocation in STER by 37.21% over the last quarter.

 What is the Fund Sentiment?